 (1) Edwards-Trinity (High Plains) Aquifer represented by layer 2 in the central portion of the model domain.
+(2) Edwards-Trinity (Plateau) Aquifer represented by layer 2 in the southern portion of the model domain.

 Note: Gray-shaded areas indicate that the formation is not present in the corresponding portion (north, central, or south) of the model.